DGHA 2023 National Dog Guide Handlers Conference

-Dog Guide Handlers Australia (DGHA) is an independent association of dog guide and service/assistance dog handlers , and is not affiliated with any dog guide or assistance dog organisation.
+Dog Guide Handlers Australia (DGHA) is an independent non profit association of dog guide handlers , and is not affiliated with any dog guide organisation.

-DGHA strives to foster, represent, promote, enhance and protect the interests of Australians who are dog guide handlers and people who are Assistance/Service Dog Handlers.
+DGHA strives to foster, represent, promote, enhance and protect the interests of Australians who are dog guide handlers.

-DGHA draws on the experiences and varied knowledge of its members, to provide peer support, advocacy and information to dog guide and service/assistance dog handlers throughout Australia.
+DGHA draws on the experiences and varied knowledge of its members, to provide peer support, advocacy and information for dog guide handlers throughout Australia.